 Before you know it, you’ve spiraled down a rabbit hole that will take days to crawl out of.
 Getting over an ex is complicated.
 While studies have it pegged at 11 weeks, there really is no timeline for getting over someone.

-By making use of the strategies below, you can finally embark on the liberating journey of falling out of love with your ex.
-Here's what you'll need to do to get there:
+You can finally embark on the liberating journey of falling out of love with your ex.
+Here are 16 ways to do just that:

 - Accept Your Feelings